julianeisel/bWidgets/README.md

 * Refactor of Blender's widget code

   A rather major refactor of Blender's widget code is really needed.
-Although some parts were refactored during the 2.5 project, most code is still from the nineties.
+Although some parts were refactored during the 2.5 project, most code is still from the nineties.<br/>
+  bWidgets would be the base of such a major refactor.
+Its [design principles](https://julianeisel.github.io/bWidgets/html/d9/d88/md_bwidgets_doc_design_principles.html) and usage as a standalone module would be a huge improvement to the Blender UI code.

 * Support for "GUI Styles" in Blender